-5 hay fever treatment tips for preventing and treating allergy symptoms.
+5 hay fever treatment tips for preventing and treating seasonal allergy symptoms.

-The Asthma and Allergy Foundation of America measures metro areas for pollen scores, allergy medicine use and number of allergists per person.
-While pollen load does not directly relate to the number of people with allergies, the South does have a longer growing season.
-The foundation lists Nashville, Tennessee, 60th on its list of the top 100 U.S. cities for allergy challenges, describing the city as “average” in its scores for pollen counts, allergy medicine use and number of allergists (doctors specializing in treating allergies) per person.
+For example, the Asthma and Allergy Foundation of America measures metro areas for pollen scores, allergy medicine use and number of allergists per person.
+The pollen load does not directly relate to the number of people with allergies but some parts of the United States have longer growing seasons – when there’s more pollen in the air – than others.
+The foundation lists Nashville, Tennessee, 29th on its list of the worst 100 U.S. cities for allergy challenges, for example.
+The foundation describes Nashville as “worse than average” in its scores for pollen counts, allergy medicine use and number of allergists (doctors specializing in treating allergies) per person.

 Tips for hay fever treatment